akucukelbir/resmap/README.md

-Local Resolution Map (ResMap)
+ResMap
 ==========================
-Local Resolution Map (ResMap) is a Python (NumPy/SciPy) application with a Tkinter GUI.
+ResMap is a Python (NumPy/SciPy) application with a Tkinter GUI.
 It is a software package for computing the local resolution of 3D density maps studied in structural biology, primarily electron cryo-microscopy (cryo-EM).

 How Do I Use It?
 ----------------